thesarahmeister/workshops/workshops/assumptions/slides.md

 5. Push your report summary to the GitHub
 6. Download datafile2 (.csv) from GitHub
 7. Perform assumptions check using your statistical analysis software
+8. Check for collinearity and influence
-8. Write a report summary of results (text file) for this datafile and conclude whether or not linear regression is appropriate for this data.
+9. Write a report summary of results (text file) for this datafile and conclude whether or not linear regression is appropriate for this data.
-9. Push your report summary to the GitHub
+10. Push your report summary to the GitHub